CramBL/quick-file-transfer/README.md

 ### mDNS utilities

-The purpose of the built-in mDNS/DNS-SD utilities are solely for easy network setup/testing/debugging, therefor they are generally more verbose and much slower than e.g. `avahi` is.
+The purpose of the built-in mDNS/DNS-SD utilities are solely for easy network setup/testing/debugging, therefor they are generally more verbose and have much slower (but more complete) defaults than e.g. `avahi` does.

 #### Discover services